Eggnog Bread

 This post may contain affiliate links.
 If you purchase through links on our site, we may earn a commission.

 Easy Eggnog Bread is a classic quick bread recipe with a fun holiday twist!
-This moist, flavorful bread is made with real eggnog and rum.
+This moist, flavorful bread is made with real eggnog and rum and perfect for breakfast, snack, or dessert.

 Want to save this recipe?